scalar-labs/scalar-kubernetes/docs/CreateAKSClusterForScalarDLAuditor.md

 We recommend running only pods related to ScalarDL Ledger and ScalarDL Auditor on the worker node for ScalarDL Ledger and ScalarDL Auditor.
 If you want to run monitoring pods (e.g., Prometheus, Grafana, Loki, etc.) by using [kube-prometheus-stack](./K8sMonitorGuide.md) and [loki-stack](./K8sLogCollectionGuide.md) on the same AKS cluster, you should create other node groups for monitoring pods.

-### Configure Cluster Autoscaler in AKS
+### Configure cluster autoscaler in AKS

-If you want to scale ScalarDL Ledger and ScalarDL Auditor pods automatically by using [Horizontal Pod Autoscaler)](https://learn.microsoft.com/en-us/azure/aks/concepts-scale#horizontal-pod-autoscaler), you should configure Cluster Autoscaler in AKS too.
+If you want to scale ScalarDL Ledger and ScalarDL Auditor pods automatically by using [Horizontal Pod Autoscaler)](https://learn.microsoft.com/en-us/azure/aks/concepts-scale#horizontal-pod-autoscaler), you should configure cluster autoscaler in AKS too.
 For details, refer to the official Microsoft documentation at [Cluster autoscaler](https://learn.microsoft.com/en-us/azure/aks/concepts-scale#cluster-autoscaler).

-In addition, if you configure Cluster Autoscaler, you should create a subnet in a VNet for AKS to ensure a sufficient number of IPs exist so that AKS can work without network issues after scaling.
+In addition, if you configure cluster autoscaler, you should create a subnet in a VNet for AKS to ensure a sufficient number of IPs exist so that AKS can work without network issues after scaling.
 The required number of IPs varies depending on the networking plug-in.
 For more details about the number of IPs required, refer to the following:

 * [Use kubenet networking with your own IP address ranges in Azure Kubernetes Service (AKS)](https://learn.microsoft.com/en-us/azure/aks/configure-kubenet)
 * [Configure Azure CNI networking in Azure Kubernetes Service (AKS)](https://learn.microsoft.com/en-us/azure/aks/configure-azure-cni)